-As you are lifting the weights, you are burning calories.
-The benefits of this type of weight loss workout don't end when you are finished your set, though.
-Once you leave the gym, your muscles are busy going through Excess Post-exercise Oxygen Consumption ("EPOC").
+As you are lifting weights, you are burning calories.
+The benefits of this type of workout don’t end when you are finished with your set.
+Once you leave the gym, your muscles are busy going through Excess Post-exercise Oxygen Consumption (“EPOC”).
 During this process, muscles are restoring their energy supply.

 The body must also bring heart and respiration rates back to a normal level.
 The heart works hard to pump re-oxygenated blood throughout the body and bring your body temperature back to its normal level.
 These processes also burn calories.